-All persons who have completed at least one year's service with the Company and satisfy other plan requirements are eligible to participate in the 401(k) plan.
-All Company matching contributions are invested in the Company's Class A common stock.
-Also, the Company may contribute at the discretion of the Company's Board of Directors an Employer Profit Sharing Contribution to the 401(k) plan.
+Company may contribute at the discretion of the Company's Board of Directors an Employer Profit Sharing Contribution to the 401(k) plan.
 The Employer Profit Sharing Contribution is to be divided among three different classes of participants in the plan based upon the participant's title in the Company.
 All amounts contributed to the plan are deposited into a trust fund administered by an independent trustee.

 Beginning January 1, 2008, the Company elected to be a "Safe Harbor" Plan for its matching 401(k) contributions.
-The Company will match 100% of up to 3% of an employee's total annual compensation and 50% of 4% to 5% of an employee's annual compensation.
+The Company may match 100% of up to 3% of an employee's total annual compensation and 50% of 4% to 5% of an employee's annual compensation.
 The match is in shares of the Company's Class A common stock.
-The Company's contribution for 2022 and 2021 was \$2,573,956 and \$2,820,315 respectively, under the "Safe Harbor" plan.
+The Company's contribution for 2023 and 2022 was \$1,819,275 and \$2,573,956 respectively, under the "Safe Harbor" plan.